SE-317-Fall-23/open-source-project-analysis-rgbrgmnn/Test-case-analysis.md

 - And the first error should be on line 5
 - And the second error should be on line 10
 - And JSHint should exit with a code indicating linting errors were found
-- If you choose to use Gherkin syntax, write the Gherkin scenario for this test case.
 ### C. Test Steps
 1. Initialize Environment:
     - Load the custom reporter from '../example/reporter.js'